 Dt Task Distance.
 (Used in scoring RT only and defined in 6.3.1c) Td Minimum Task Time (hours).
 (For the AAT, Td is specified at Briefing; for the RT, Td = 0).
-D1 Minimum Distance for 1000 points, depending on the Class 13.5 Metre, Club Standard, 15 Metre, 20 Metre Multi-seat 18 Metre, Open · Minimum Distance to validate the Day, depending of Dm Class 13.5 Metre, Club Standard, 15 Metre, 20 Metre Multi-seat 18 Metre, Open Dm 100 km 120 km 140 km n1 Number of competitors who achieve a Handicappe of at least Dm ed Distance (Dh) n2 Number of finishers exceeding 2/3 of best Handicapped Speed (Vo). n3 Number of finishers, regardless of speed n4 Number of competitors who achieve a Handicappe of at least Dm/2 ed Distance (Dh) N Number of competitors having had a competition la unch that Day Do Highest Handicapped Distance (Dh) of the Day Vo Highest finisher's Handicapped Speed (Vh) of the D ay То Marking Time (T) of the finisher whose Vh = Vo. lowest T applies.
+D1 Minimum Distance for 1000 points, depending on the class: Class 13.5 Metre, Club Standard, 15 Metre, 20 Metre Multi-seat 300 km 18 Metre, Open 350 km Dm Class 13.5 Metre, Club Standard, 15 Metre, 20 Metre Multi-seat 18 Metre, Open Dm 100 km 120 km 140 km n1 Number of competitors who achieve a Handicappe of at least Dm ed Distance (Dh) n2 Number of finishers exceeding 2/3 of best Handicapped Speed (Vo). n3 Number of finishers, regardless of speed n4 Number of competitors who achieve a Handicappe of at least Dm/2 ed Distance (Dh) N Number of competitors having had a competition la unch that Day Do Highest Handicapped Distance (Dh) of the Day Vo Highest finisher's Handicapped Speed (Vh) of the D ay То Marking Time (T) of the finisher whose Vh = Vo. lowest T applies.
 If there are no finishers, then To Pm Maximum available Score for the Day, before F and F {CR} are applied.
-Pdm Maximum available Distance Points for the Day, bare applied. efore F and F {CR} Pvm Maximum available Speed Points for the Day, befo applied. re F and F {CR} are F Day Factor F {CR} Completion Ratio Factor Day If the Day is not a Championship Day (see 8.2.1) the subject to the application of penalties defined in 8.2
+Pdm Maximum available Distance Points for the Day, before F and F {CR} are applied.
+Pvm Maximum available Speed Points for the Day, before F and F {CR} are applied.
+F Day Factor F {CR} Completion Ratio Factor Day If the Day is not a Championship Day (see 8.2.1) the subject to the application of penalties defined in 8.2 nen all Scores = 0, .5.

-Competitors 8.3.2
+8.3.2 Competitors